 Lion’s Mane Mushroom

 The lion’s mane mushroom is one of the few, which primarily has benefits for cognitive performance.
 It is particularly useful for people with some type of brain-trauma and the depression caused by these incidents.
 One study showed that lion’s mane could combat symptoms of anxiety and decrease feelings of depression.
 In another study, researchers confirmed potential for lion’s mane to prevent some aspects of cognitive decline.

 Perhaps the most promising of the lion’s mane benefits is for increasing nerve-growth factor (NGF) in regions of the brain, such as the hippocampus.
 This increased nerve-growth can be helpful for mood, but also learning and memory formation.

 Called the “mushroom of immortality” by the traditional Chinese, reishi is another popular medicinal option.
-Although the name is a bit of an over-statement, reishi does have neuroprotective effects and can increase neurogenesis via brain derived neurotrophic factor (BDNF) and NGF as mentioned above.
+Although the name is a bit of an over-statement, reishi mushrooms do have neuroprotective effects and can increase neurogenesis via brain derived neurotrophic factor (BDNF) and NGF as mentioned above.

 Finally, there is cordyceps mushroom, which is more of a physical enhancement tool and powerful adaptogen.
 Much like rhodiola rosea, the cordyceps mushroom can help the body to adapt to stressful situations and overcome them more easily.